AgeOfLearning/aofl/cli-tools/cli/README.md

 ```

 ## source & conclude
 There's no easy way to modify installed node modules when we find bugs or need to add functionality.
-The source command enables us to clone an installed node moudule into our project as a git submodule and links it back to the node_modules folder.
+The source command enables us to clone an installed node module into our project as a git submodule and links it back to the node_modules folder.
 Hence, all our imports continue working as before.

 Once we source a module we can cut a new branch, introduce our modifications and send a pull request to the maintainer.
 We can commit the submodule with our code and push it to the repo and even push our changes to production.